SMohnish/SMohnish/README.md

 - 👋 Hi, I’m @SMohnish
-- 👀 I’m interested in ...Programming
+- 👀 I’m a Data scientist
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...Programming
-- 📫 How to reach me ...9600876467
+- 📫 How to reach me ...9345792252

 <!---
 SMohnish/SMohnish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.